About the conference

 12.00 – 13.00 Keynote: #newselfwales – What does the face of New South Wales, Australia, really look like?
 Paula Bray, DX Lab Leader, State Library of New South Wales.
 Abstract and bio.

-a) Developing a prototype for Collecting Social Digital Photography, Micah Walter, Micah Walter Studio, New York and Kajsa Hartig, Project Manager, CoSoPho Team, Nordiska museet
+a) Developing a prototype for Collecting Social Digital Photography, Micah Walter, Micah Walter Studio, New York and Kajsa Hartig Abstract and bio, Project Manager, CoSoPho Team, Nordiska museet

 b) Digital Collecting Across Cultures: Haidy Geismar, Professor, Department of Anthropology, University College London Abstract and bio